 Appleby reported that the consolidation bug has infected the provider marketplace in other places like Washington state, where insurers are “playing hardball,” says Chrissy Yamada, who heads the finance department at Evergreen Hospital Medical Center.
 The hospital remains independent for now.
 Yamada says the insurers are demanding rate decreases and backing their demands with threats.
 Earlier this summer in New York City, Continuum Health Partners Care, a big system controlling such hospitals as Beth Israel and New York Eye & and Ear Infirmary, battled Aetna over prices.
 Continuum asked for a forty percent increase in payments; Aetna said no, and told its policyholders that they could no longer go to these facilities.
 Later, Aetna apparently backed down, and the combatants reached an agreement.

 What does this mean for the premiums charged by Aetna et al, and for price competition?
 It seems to me it’s a case of the irresistible force meeting the unmovable object.
 Affordable health care?
-For whom?Trudy Lieberman is a fellow at the Center for Advancing Health and a longtime contributing editor to the Columbia Journalism Review.
-She is the lead writer for The Second Opinion, CJR’s healthcare desk, which is part of our United States Project on the coverage of politics and policy.
+For whom?Trudy Lieberman is a longtime contributing editor to the Columbia Journalism Review.
+She is the lead writer for The Second Opinion, CJR's healthcare desk, which is part of our United States Project on the coverage of politics and policy.
+She also blogs for Health News Review.
 Follow her on Twitter @Trudy_Lieberman.